 Plus the boat was smaller and we finished by dropping into the water near the lake’s edge.
 That was fun.
 Don’t know that I’d like to do that here though.
 It's far too cold.

 One word to describe parasailing 400ft up in the air would be ‘gentle’, another way would be to ‘float on’ (remember that song by the Floaters) except that you're floating on air.

 Being so high up gives a totally different perspective of Rotorua.
 See if you can spot some of the numerous volcanic domes and Mt Tarawera in the distance on your 12min parasail.

 If you're scared of heights, do it anyway.
 From all the accounts I've read about parasailing in general, it seems to be one of the few activities where it's not too much of a problem.

 Take a friend and ride tandem or go the solo route.
 Children 10yrs and over can ride too.

 This is an activity where weight matters.
 Minimum weight is 50kg with a maximum of 180kg.

-Treat yourself and whip across Lake Rotorua on a Kawarau Jetboat with the accompanying action from above, through the Ohau Channel and into Lake Rotoiti where the Manupirua Hot Springs are located.
+Treat yourself and whip across the lake on a Katoa Lake Rotorua jetboat with the accompanying action from above, through the Ohau Channel and into Lake Rotoiti where the Manupirua Hot Springs are located.